Friday, December 1, 2023

 "Your life's ambition achieved," ElectricPotatohead says when I tell him I now live in London.
 Incisive and reductive, just how I like my old friends.
 I follow that thought down a shallow ditch and come upon the distressingly unoriginal realization that begins and ends with the phrase "Now what?"

-I walk from my west-end mews house to work on late November mornings amid Christmas lights and autumn leaves.
+I walk from my mews house to work on late November mornings amid Christmas lights and autumn leaves.
 I walk back home past the overspill from pubs filled with people laughing and drinking and smoking.
-I walk my dog in centuries old parks and talk about breed and age with people in waxed jackets with corduroy collars.
+I walk my dog in centuries old parks and talk about breed and age with people in waxed coats with corduroy collars.
 I see friends on weekends, dressed in Max Mara versions of the Zara clothes I used to buy.
-I buy groceries at M&S and make baked potatoes for dinner.
+I buy groceries at M&S and make jacket potatoes for dinner.
 This is everything I ever wanted and nothing is the way I thought it would be, just how I like life to go.

 The little interlude of two years that was Paris, the decade in New York that preceded that, the near-decade spent in the Far East and the sixteen years spent at home.
 These are my markers - vivid and alive in my imagination, dead and buried for all intents and purposes.
 A dichotomy I seem to have been conditioned my entire life to meet.
 All lessons variations on how best to contain one's overreactions.
 Gratifying then, that I meet every change these days with a trained equanimity - acknowledged and managed in terms of expectations.
 Pleased when required, prepared for disappointment anyway.